tschumel/MMM-handball-netz/README.md

 Omitting a league code from `'show'` in this array will show the full league table and not include any focus.
 Any league included here need to be included in `'show'` as well to show the league on your mirror.

-## Replacements
-There is a `replacements.json` file in the directory including all teams of the free plan.
-By default, the default replacement for the original team name will be used in the module.
-You can choose between 'default' mode or 'short' mode showing the 3-letter ID code for the team for a super slim module.

 ## Live Mode